nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect untag commands to try: `find`, `find n/<non existent name>`, `...`.<br>
        Expected: No changes made.
 Error details are shown in the status message.

-1. Find a contact by tag
+1. Finding a contact by tag
     1. Prerequisites: Multiple contacts in the list with one contact having tag name colleagues and one with tag name Colleagues.

     1. Test case: `find t/Colleagues`<br>